 If you are coming from the Arca South, the most convenient way for you to go to the central business district of Taguig is to take the Arca South Express Route.

-Buses from this route stop at Arca South, Market!
+Arca South BGC bus stop is at Market!
 Market!, Nutriasia, RCBC, Net One, Bonifacio Stopover, Crescent Park West, HSBC, The Globe Tower, and One Parkade.

 Buses from the Arca South Express Route operate from Monday to Friday.
 They start from 6:10 AM to 8:40 AM and 4:30 PM to 7:30 PM.
 The bus fare is PHP 25.

 The Nuvali Express BGC Bus Route sends passengers to and from Nuvali in Laguna to BGC.
 The bus operation is limited as of now.

 The buses at this route stop at Nuvali and Market!
 Market!.
 They operate from Monday to Friday.
 The operation hour from Nuvali to BGC is at 6:30 AM.
 The PM trip from BGC to Nuvali is at 6:30 PM for its first trip and 7:15 PM for its second trip.

 The bus fare is PHP 90 and PHP 72 for PWD and senior citizens.

 The Ayala Express Route serves passengers from the central business district of Makati.
 The BGC bus schedule is from Monday to Friday, and its operation hour is from 6 AM to 10 PM.